Flash (Queen song): In other media

 The song is played during an ice dancing routine in the 2007 film Blades of Glory.

-The song is played in The Flash episode "Into the Void" where Cisco Ramon plays it when Barry Allen / The Flash enters a black hole to save Chester P. Runk, mentioning that he has been saving the song "for the right moment".
+The song is played in The Flash sixth season episode "Into the Void" where Cisco Ramon (Carlos Valdes) plays it when Barry Allen / The Flash (Grant Gustin) enters a black hole to save Chester P. Runk (Brandon McKnight), mentioning that he has been saving the song "for the right moment".

-In 2022, the song appears in the Toyota Corolla Cross commercial in Australia but it uses "Cross" instead of "Flash".
+In 2016, a re-recording of the song was used to advertise Flash Multi Surface Concentrated Cleaner in the UK.
+It has since been used to promote other Flash products.
+In 2022, the song appeared in a Toyota Corolla Cross commercial in Australia but it used "Cross" instead of "Flash".